viniciusbregoli/viniciusbregoli/README.md

 - 👋 Hi, I’m @viniciusbregoli
 - 👀 I’m interested in learning all kinds of technology
-- 🌱 I’m currently learning C/C++ and Java.
+- 🌱 I’m currently working with Vue.js web development
 - 📫 How to reach me: viniciusbregoli@hotmail.com

 <!---